MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-connector-installation-problem.md

 ms.reviewer: ashishj
 ---

-# Troubleshoot problems installing the application proxy connector
+# Troubleshoot problems installing the private network connector

-Microsoft Entra application proxy connector is an internal domain component that uses outbound connections to establish the connectivity from the cloud available endpoint to the internal domain.
+Microsoft Entra private network connector is an internal domain component that uses outbound connections to establish the connectivity from the cloud available endpoint to the internal domain.

 ## General problem areas with connector installation